 Identity checks and physicals checks, including a laboratory analysis, shall be carried out on 10% of the consignments.

-The person responsible for the consignment shall receive a CED signed and stamped by the person in charge of the DPE, as well as the completed document.
+The person responsible for the consignment shall receive a CHED signed and stamped by the person in charge of the BCP (or an electronic equivalent), as well as the completed document.